 - What critical activities do our partners perform?

-- What important resources are we acquiring from our suppliers?
+- What necessary resources are we acquiring from our suppliers?

 - Value-add from partnerships